cosmos/ibc/spec/eureka/README.md

 The light client module can be implemented exactly as-is with regards to its functionality.
 It **must** have external endpoints for relayers (off-chain processes that have full-node access to other chains in the network) to initialize a client, update the client, and submit misbehaviour in case the trust model of the client is violated by the counterparty consensus mechanism (e.g. committing to different headers for the same height).

-The implementation of each of these endpoints will be specific to the particular consensus mechanism targetted.
+The implementation of each of these endpoints will be specific to the particular consensus mechanism targeted.
 The choice of consensus algorithm itself is arbitrary, it may be a Proof-of-Stake algorithm like CometBFT, or a multisig of trusted authorities, or a rollup that relies on an additional underlying client in order to verify its consensus.
 However, a light client must have the ability to define finality for a given snapshot of the state machine, this may be either through single-slot finality or a finality gadget.

 Thus, the endpoints themselves should accept arbitrary bytes for the arguments passed into these client endpoints as it is up to each individual client implementation to unmarshal these bytes into the structures they expect.